lichengzhu/Site-offline/README.md

 # Version 2.2
 A Series of updates including:<br>
-1. Added a design project: ParkMe.
+1. Added a design project: ParkMe.<br>
-2. Deleted a research project: marketing research project.
+2. Deleted a research project: marketing research project. <br>
 3. Additional projects are hidden by default now, and will not be shown until clicking on the "More" button.<br>
 In next update, the "About" section be added with a portal to my worldpress blog (still under construction).

 # Version 2.1.4
-Fixed two issues:
+Fixed two issues: <br>
-1. Scrolling malfuction.
+1. Scrolling malfuction. <br>
-2. A problem caused by using Jarallax module where modal titles and close buttons can not be displayed properly.
+2. A problem caused by using Jarallax module where modal titles and close buttons can not be displayed properly. <br>
 Thanks @CXHtml for helping me out!!!!!
 Please visit his github page. https://github.com/CXHtml.